HMaxF/generate-small-prime-number/README.md

 ### WARNING: do not use very large number, it will take a very long time and may crash your browser.

-Theoretically this Javascript logic can generate prime number list up to 9.007.199.254.740.991 (Number.MAX_SAFE_INTEGER, Javascript maximum value for a safe number), but I never try it because I do not want to waste time to see how long it will be completed also I think we could not store/display them all inside browser because there maybe not be enough memory for browser to allocate/store and to display all prime numbers below 9.007.199.254.740.991, anyone is welcome to try it and share the required time to generate them.
+Theoretically this Javascript logic can generate prime number list up to 9.007.199.254.740.991 (Number.MAX_SAFE_INTEGER, Javascript maximum value for a safe number), but I never try it because I don't think my computer has enough memory to hold the generated prime numbers. anyone is welcome to try it and share the required time to generate them.

-### Thanks in advance for anyone who contribute to optimize the code.
+### Thanks in advance for anyone who share this code to others and especially contribute to optimize the code.